Liquidity Risk

 Funding liquidity risk refers to the inability to meet financial obligations caused by a lack of funding.

-Market liquidity risk is measured in three ways: depth, width, and resilience.
+Measuring market liquidity risk requires three elements: depth, width, and resilience.

-The depth of a market is a measure of the volume of securities being traded – and the effect that orders have on market price:
+Market depth is a measure of the volume of securities being traded, as well as the effect that orders have on market price:

 - If a market is “deep”, there are many shares being traded.
 A large order would not have a significant effect on the market price.